knromaric/Algorithms-and-Data-Structure-in-python/README.md

 ### Linked List Reversal

 * Directions
 Write a function to reverse a Linked List in place.
 The function will take in the head of the list as input and return the new head of list.

+### Linked List Nth to Last Node

+Write a function that takes a head node and an integer value n and then returns the nth to last node in the linked list.